samvise85/bookshelf/README.md

 ================ What's left ================

 - Separate the views of anonimous user, logged user and administrator.
-- User Management is just a draft.
+- User Management (now is just a draft).
 - Password is saved uncoded.
 - Security based on RSA keys to prevent the stealing of the token to be fatal.
 - Web services of the classes: Comment, Stream, Moderation, Section.